HaseebAsif/MiniCenter/README.md

 # React + Vite

-Just download the .zip file
+Just download the .zip file.
-Go to base Directory of the project and run: npm install or npm i Then run npm run dev
+Go to base Directory of the project and run: npm install or npm i.
+Then run npm run dev.
 Project will be up and running.
 Happy Coding.